 Email has been the most used business communication tool for the past couple of decades.
-It’s been available almost since the beginning of internet.
+It’s been available almost since the beginning of the internet.
 Also, it’s probably one of the first things you set up when you start browsing.

 The risks of shared inboxes

 Nothing is perfect.
 To make shared inboxes work, you need to get some organization in your company.
 If you don’t have the time, it might seem difficult from the beginning, but you guys can get there?

-– Duplicated messages: When you have multiple people receiving the same message and replying to it on real time, there is a risk of different team members reply to the same message at exactly the same time.
+– Duplicated messages: When you have multiple people receiving the same message and replying to it in real-time, there is a risk of different team members reply to the same message at precisely the same time.
 If your team doesn’t engage, messages might be redundant.
-To avoid it, the team should clearly assign emails to specific team members.
+To avoid it, the team should assign emails to specific team members.
 Ideally, the Shared Inbox should contain a collision detection feature, that displays when someone is typing;

 – Lack of ownership: That’s the opposite of the first issue.
 In a team with communication issues, some people might start feeling like they don’t need to follow up if the other person started the conversation.

-Interested in sharing inbox with your team?
+Are you interested in sharing an inbox with your team?

-👉 SHARE INBOX NOW 👈
+SHARE YOUR INBOX WITH YOUR TEAM NOW

 Shared inboxes work very well.
 They just need some set up done to make collaboration seamless in your company.
 Although the concept of team Shared Inbox is brilliant, there are some pitfalls that you should be aware of to ensure you make the most of this for your team.